-- 5.10.2.
-The IRB may waive the requirement for the investigator to obtain a signed consent form for some or all subjects if it finds any of the following: - 5.10.2.1.
-The only record linking the subject and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality.
-Subjects must be asked whether they want documentation linking them with the research, and their wishes must govern.
+- 5.11.1.
+The IRB may waive the requirement for the investigator to obtain documentation by signature on a consent form (e.g., oral consent, information sheet, survey introduction without signature) for some or all subjects.
+There are three categories of waivers of documentation of consent: General, Consent as only identifying record and Signing forms is not a cultural norm. - 5.11.2.
+To waive the requirement for documentation of informed consent or parental permission the IRB must find for each waiver category the following: - 5.11.2.1.
+Consent as only identifying record The only record linking the subject and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality.
+Subjects must be asked whether they want documentation linking them with the research, and their wishes must govern (45 CFR 46.117(c)(1)(i)).
 (Example: domestic violence research where the primary risk is discovery by the abuser that the subject is talking to researchers.)
-(Note: this provision may not be used for FDA-regulated research); or - 5.10.2.2.
-The research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.
-(Note: this provision may be used for FDA-regulated research); or - 5.10.2.3.
-The subjects or LARs are members of a distinct cultural group or community in which signing forms is not the norm, that the research presents no more that minimal risk of harm to subjects and provided there is an appropriate alternative mechanism for documenting that consent was obtained.
-(Note: this provision may not be used for FDA-regulated research or research subject to the pre-2018 Common Rule). - 5.10.3.
-In cases in which the documentation requirement is waived, the IRB may require the investigator to provide a written statement regarding the research.
+(Note: this provision may not be used for FDA-regulated research); or - 5.11.2.2.
+General The research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context (45 CFR 46.117(c)(1)(ii), 21 CFR 56.109(c)(1)).
+Or - 5.11.2.3.
+Signing forms is not a cultural norm -The subjects or LARs are members of a distinct cultural group or community in which signing forms is not the norm, that the research presents no more that minimal risk of harm to subjects and provided there is an appropriate alternative mechanism for documenting that consent was obtained (45 CFR 46.117(c)(1)(iii)).
+(Note: this provision may not be used for FDA-regulated research or DoJ regulations or research subject to the pre-2018 Common Rule). - 5.11.3.
+If the investigator submits a script, information sheet, or survey introduction the IRB must review such to verify that the proposed consent process is appropriate and includes all required elements of consent. - 5.11.4.
+In cases in which the documentation requirement is waived, the IRB may require the investigator to provide a written statement regarding the research. - 5.11.4.1.
+The IRB reviews a written description of the information that will be provided to participants.

-5.11.
+5.12.
 Consent Monitoring